vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/addons/addons.md

 Such a tool is necessary because query-related factors can significantly affect the behavior and performance of these systems as a whole.
 It is not enough to provide monitoring only for individual microservices.

 Jaeger performs query tracing based on the data it receives from microservices.
 Therefore, it is necessary to integrate [into microservices](https://www.jaegertracing.io/docs/latest/architecture/#tracing-sdks) tool stack [OpenTelemetry](https://opentelemetry.io) to send data about requests.
-You can get acquainted with the integration of OpenTelemetry into a microservice application using the example of [Hot R.O.D](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod).
+You can get acquainted with the integration of OpenTelemetry into a microservice application using the example of [HotROD](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod) in the [Using Jaeger](/en/kubernetes/k8s/how-to-guides/jaeger) section.

 {/tab}